stylify/web/content/blog/stylify-dynamic-utlity-first-css-generator.md

 For easier integration there is a [@stylify/nuxt-module](https://stylifycss.com/docs/nuxt-module) for Nuxt.js and a [@stylify/bundler](https://stylifycss.com/docs/bundler) that can be used with already mentioned Rollup.js and Webpack or in any other tool.

-When integrating into an existing project, it is possible to generate CSS for each page separately (even for small components) and [slowly rewrite the website](https://stylifycss.com/docs/get-started/migrating-to-stylify) without increasing it's size or breaking anything.
+When integrating into an existing project, it is possible to generate CSS for each page separately (even for small components) and [slowly rewrite the website](https://stylifycss.com/docs/get-started/migrating-to-stylify) without increasing its size or breaking anything.